Making Milk: The Past, Present and Future of Our Primary Food

 Key Words: Milk, global commodity, human/animal relations

 This panel brings together several of the world’s leading scholars on milk to ask: ‘what is milk, who is it for, and what work does it do?’ and to discuss the upcoming publication of Making Milk: The Past, Present and Future of Our Primary Food.
 The book aims to be the definitive publication that gathers together the world’s leading scholars on the topic of milk—a global commodity of growing interest to academics, regulators and consumers around the world.
 Mathilde Cohen will present the book’s unique perspective as the first sustained effort to bridge the gap between scholarship and advocacy on animal milk and on human milk.
-One of the book’s contributors, Hannah Ryan, will discuss her research on breast milk as a transatlantic commodity.
+One of the book’s contributors, Hannah Ryan, will discuss her research on food pathways of human milk.
 Diana Mincyte and E. Melanie Dupuis, two renowned scholars of milk, will then comment on the book’s contribution to the thinking about milk.